 If you don’t find someone on this index, there are other South Australian Railways records that may be useful.

-See the Railway Employees page on our website for more guidance about these records.
+See the Railway Employees page for more guidance about these records.

 The final stage in the project is to digitise the sheets and make these copies available online.